RosettaCommons/documentation/IterativeHybridize.md

     $Rosetta/main/source/scripts/python/public/iterative_hybridize/

 Copy over files at the directory to wherever convinient (say $SCRIPTDIR).
-Prepare these files and copy it to working directory; note that file names should be
+Prepare these files and copy it to working directory; note that file names should EXACTLY MATCH.

     * init.pdb : Reference structure (e.g. homology model) in pdb format
     * input.fa : sequence in fasta format